ROTI or "Return On Time Invested" as an agile metric

 Or more simply: If you think a meeting is very productive for the time it took, then it has a high Roti-Score.
 If the meeting was more like “well”, then it gets a rather low Roti-Score.

-As you can see in this picture, it takes place automatically and also indicates again how long the retrospective has lasted. – In this way, it is possible to remember conversations that may have been lost and that may have been a time-consuming part of the meeting.
-At the end, the question is always: How long did the meeting last and what could I take away from it?
+As you can see in this picture, it takes place automatically with us and also indicates how long the retrospective lasted. - This way you can also remember conversations that may have been time-consuming in the meeting.
+In the end, the question is always: How long did the meeting last and what could I take away from it?

 For example, if 5 people participated in the retro and gave the following roti scores (5,7,7,8,8) then you can determine the average value here ((5+7+7+8+8)/5 = 7) and then get the average roti score.